What is User Generated Content and why can’t marketers today stop talking about it?

 Your existing fans, followers and customers are arguably your best marketing firepower.

 Consider how brands such as MAC still leverage UGC even though they have a massive following.
-Despite over 15 million followers on Instagram, they still rely on user-generated content to show off their products:
+Despite over 23 million followers on Instagram, they still rely on User Generated Content to show off their products:

 Remember that social content is the easiest way to open the lines of communication between you and your followers.
 Social followers strive to engage with brands, but it’s up to marketers to make those opportunities happen.
 Giving your followers a shout out or boost is a great way to establish a sense of brand loyalty.

-That’s exactly how many of today’s fast food brands such as Wendy’s, Arby’s and Dunkin Donuts have gathered huge, cult-like following via user generated content.
+That’s exactly how many of today’s fast food brands such as Wendy’s, Arby’s and Dunkin Donuts have gathered huge, cult-like followings via User Generated Content.
 These brands are under no obligation to regram their followers, especially given their juggernaut marketing budgets.
 Even so, they frequently implement their followers’ content in their social feeds:

 The takeaway here?
 Sometimes the content your followers are hungriest for isn’t your own.